Skip To Content Skip To Navigation Go to Accessibility Statement

 TENS + EMS

 More advanced units feature TENS and EMS settings and capabilities.
 These capabilities allow them to relieve pain and strengthen muscles.
 A combination unit is an excellent feature if you’re looking to build and tone muscles and ease the pain.
-However, if pain relief is your only mission, a standard more easy-to-use TENS unit will suffice.
+However, if pain relief is your only mission, a standard more easy-to-use device will suffice.

 TENSEMS